This site requires a more recent version of Adobe Flash Player to function properly.

 Flash is enabled:

 Investment Overview for Cree (NYSE:CREE)

-LED products segment is the most valuable segment for Cree, accounting for around 70% of its overall value and over 90% of its revenues.
-Cree is a strong competitor in the LED market, and we expect it to deliver strong performing products in the market.
-It has set out to expand its manufacturing capacity, which can lead to an increase in its market share in the future.
+LED Lighting segment is the most valuable segment for Cree, accounting for around 39% of its overall value and over 50% of its revenues.
+Cree is a strong competitor in high power LED Lighting market, and we expect it to deliver strong performing products in the market.

 Power & RF products